- Products and Services

 - Find manuscript images of works by William Saroyan.

 - Show me scenes on the subject of the Cold War set in a Russian city.

 - Find monologues for men in plays by female writers; monologues for women in works by male writers.

 Twentieth Century North American Drama is available on the Web, either through one-time purchase of perpetual rights or through annual subscription.
-At target, it will contain 2,000 plays in full text – 1,700 that appear in no other Alexander Street collection – with associated images, production company details, theatre information, posters, playbills, production ephemera, biographical details, and other information.
+It contains 2,000 plays in full text—1,700 that appear in no other Alexander Street collection—with associated images, production company details, theatre information, posters, playbills, production ephemera, biographical details, and other information.